 In the latest of our occasional series of essays which investigate whether literature exists in the provinces, John Summers looks for clues in Greytown in the Wairarapa.

-The best-selling books at the two best bookstores before God.
+The best-selling books at the two best bookstores in the Southern Hemisphere.

 Marion McLeod reviews a memoir by author Claire Tomalin, who is candid about her affair with Martin Amis but maintains a classic English reserve.

 A pleasant outing: ‘He thought he would be decapitated as the balloon ripped through barbed wire fences’

 Flash fiction writer Sandra Arnold on the time a hot air balloon ride went horribly wrong and could easily have gone a lot, lot worse.